vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 It's powerful: you can define an arbitrary graph of audio nodes that create, process, and receive audio, just like you would in a digital audio workstation or in something like [Max](https://en.wikipedia.org/wiki/Max_(software)).

 Our graph is fairly simple.
-Audio flows into the Sine Wave Speech processor either directly from the microphone, or from an audio buffer that a user can record first and then loop.
+Audio flows into the sine wave speech processor either directly from the microphone, or from an audio buffer that a user can record first and then loop.
 That's particularly handy if you don't have headphones, because you'd get a feedback loop if you used real-time input.